selinbtr/python-api-challenge/README.md

 Background:
 Weather Py: Prove "What's the weather like as we approach the equator?"
-Vacation Py: Working with weather data to plan future vacations.
+(Used Python requests, APIs, and JSON) Vacation Py: Working with weather data to plan future vacations.
 (Used jupyter-gmaps and the Google Places API)

 Weather Py - Conclusions: